MrAmericanMike/sveltesnippets/README.md

 # Svelte Snippets

-This Extension adds snippers for Svelte.
+This Extension adds snippets for Svelte.

 ## Features